MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

     }
 }
 ```
 We now apply a grid layout to the `<section>` element.
-That grid is applyed to the section's childern elements (all the `<article>` elements).
+That grid is applied to the section's children elements (all the `<article>` elements).
 We don't know how many restaurants we'll have so we are not defining the rows in this case.
 We also adjust the width of the `<article>` elements and remove the margins, we pass this responsibility now to the parent 'grid' element.
 CSS 'grid' has a very handy `gap` property that will deal with spacing between grid elements.
 Finally we can use the margin of the `<section>` to add some spacing all round the items in the grid.

 The next break point we want to jump to 3 columns.
 Now we just need to override one property.